Claims: Mineral & Placer Titles

 - You must register work online (indicating the type of work), on or before the due expiry date of the claim; if this is not done, the claim automatically forfeits at the end (midnight) of the expiry date.

 - Work details must be submitted in a report for both physical work and technical work; physical work reports must be submitted within 30 days of registering the work, and technical reports within 90 days of registration of the work.
-Reports may be sent to the Vancouver Mineral Titles office, or submitted digitally as an attachment to an email.
+Physical reports may be sent to the Vancouver Mineral Titles office, or submitted digitally as an attachment to an email; Technical reports can be uploaded to the Assessment Report and Digital Data Submission portal.

 - Work must be registered within one year of the completion of the work program, regardless of claim dates; the former requirement to record work on a claim during the same anniversary year is gone.
 "Completion" means completion of the ground portion of the work.